 Agreement and the bailiff leaves the premises without

-taking the seized goods or vehicle, the levy becomes what is called, an abandoned levy and breaking entry cannot be lawfully
+taking the seized goods or vehicle, the goods become what is called, abandoned and breaking entry cannot be lawfully

 made at a later date.

 A debtor-signed Controlled Goods